oracle-livelabs/goldengate/ggma-topologies/Unidirectional-replication-using-REST-API/Unidirectional-data-replication-using-REST-API.md

    Make sure you are in the `/scripts/UseCases/01_Reporting/` directory and perform the following tasks:

-   1. Move to the `REST-API` directory and list the content for this directory:
+   1. Navigate to the `REST-API` directory and list the content for this directory:

       ```
       <copy>